johnpolakow/Blackbox_Calibration/README.md

 ![plot](./md/compile/compile03.png)
 Easy.

-after issuing the make command, modules will be succesively compiled, and then finally linking all obj files.
+after issuing the **make** command, modules will be succesively compiled, then all object files are linked.
 On the Pi, it will take 2-3 minutes to finish compiling.

 after the calibration program has built successfully, a creatively named binary, '**cal**', is produced. to execute the code, simply type: